As an Amazon affiliate, I earn from qualifying purchases.

 Where To Buy

-👉Check the latest price and read a nice colorful brochure on Amazon’s product page.
+❄️Check out the latest price and nice colorful brochure at Amazon.

 Out of the gate, let me start by saying if you have an LCD screen remote for your existing AC, then I like this controller from Ambi Climate the best.
 If you don’t have one, go with Sensibo Sky.
 Like the other controllers here, Ambi also works with Alexa and Google Home.
-If you have a preference for Apple’s Siri voice assistant (I prefer Alexa), then the company has you covered there too.
+If you prefer Apple’s Siri voice assistant (I prefer Alexa), then the company has you covered there too.

 The controller also supports IFTTT & Geolocation services.
-Probably the most unique feature of the Ambi Climate Controller and app is that it learns based on your feedback.
+A unique feature of the Ambi Climate Controller and app is that it learns based on your feedback.
 A feedback screen on the app lets you choose between Too Warm, Too Cool, Just Right, etc., so it will learn your preferences over time.

 Video Review: Ambi Climate 2

 - Works with Alexa, Siri, and Google Home